Measure and integration on Boolean algebras of regular open subsets in a topological space: Liminal structures

 Say that a topological space $\sS$ is {\dfn projectible} if there is an open, continuous function from $\sS$ to $[0,1]$.
 For example, any open subset of a topological vector space is projectible.
 Also, any fibre bundle over any open subset of $[0,1]$ (with any fibre space) is projectible.
 We will say that $\sS$ is {\dfn locally projectible} if every point in $\sS$ has a regular open neighbourhood which is projectible.
 For example, any topological manifold is locally projectible.

-\Proposition{ } { If $\sS$ is locally projectible, then there is no Borel probability measure on $\sS$ which defines a credence when restricted to $\gR(\sS)$.
-Thus, if $\mu$ is any credence on $\gR(\sS)$ admitting a liminal density representation {\rm(\ref{credence.vs.Riesz.charge.partb2})}, then the liminal density structure $\{\phi_\sR\}_{\sR\in\gR(\sS)}$ is nontrivial. }
+\Proposition{ } { If $\sS$ is locally projectible, then there is no Borel measure on $\sS$ that defines a content when restricted to $\gR(\sS)$.
+Thus, if $\mu$ is any content on $\gR(\sS)$ with a liminal density representation {\rm(\ref{content.vs.Riesz.charge.partb2})}, then the liminal density structure $\{\phi_\sR\}_{\sR\in\gR(\sS)}$ is nontrivial. }

-In particular, if $\sS$ is any bounded open subset of $\Real^N$, then Proposition \ref{X:lebesgue.is.not.credence2} says that the Lebesgue measure on $\sS$ cannot define a credence on $\gR(\sS)$.
-Another consequence of this result is that the Borel measure which appears in Theorem \ref{credence.vs.Riesz.charge2} and Corollary \ref{credence.vs.Riesz.charge3} {\em must} be different than the residual charge which appears in Propositions \ref{baire.algebra} and \ref{baire.integral}.
-If $\sS$ satisfies the hypothesis of Proposition \ref{X:lebesgue.is.not.credence2}, then no Borel probability measure on $\sS$ can be a residual charge, even if they represent the same credence.
+In particular, if $\sS$ is any bounded open subset of $\Real^N$, then Proposition \ref{X:lebesgue.is.not.content2} says that the Lebesgue measure on $\sS$ cannot define a content on $\gR(\sS)$.
+Another consequence of this result is that the Borel measure which appears in Theorem \ref{content.vs.Riesz.charge2} and Corollary \ref{content.vs.Riesz.charge3} {\em must} be different than the residual charge which appears in Propositions \ref{baire.algebra} and \ref{baire.integral}.
+If $\sS$ satisfies the hypothesis of Proposition \ref{X:lebesgue.is.not.content2}, then no Borel measure on $\sS$ can be a residual charge, even if they represent the same content.